astronomer/astro-docs/enterprise/next/06_manage-astronomer/09_renew-tls-cert.md

 ## Overview

-Once you set up an TLS certificate for your Astronomer platform, you'll need to establish a process for periodically renewing the certificate.
+Once you set up a TLS certificate for Astronomer, you'll need to establish a process for periodically renewing the certificate.
 This can be done in one of two ways:

-* **Automatic renewal**: Let's Encrypt provides a service which automatically renews your TLS certificate every 90 days.
-We recommend this option for smaller organizations where your DNS administrator and cluster administrator are either the same person or on the same team.
+* **Automatic renewal**: Let's Encrypt provides a service that automatically renews your TLS certificate every 90 days.
+We recommend this option for smaller organizations where the DNS administrator and cluster administrator are either the same person or on the same team.
-* **Manual renewal**: Manual renewal looks very similar to the initial certificate creation process, except you replace your existing current certificate by creating a new certificate.
+* **Manual renewal**: Manual renewal works similarly to the initial certificate creation process, except that you replace your existing certificate by creating a new certificate.
 We recommend this method for large organizations that have their own processes for issuing certificates.

 ## Automatically Renew TLS Certificates Using Let's Encrypt